silverscripte/BIOI4870_Hognose_Gene_Calculator/README.md

 ease of het detection.
 So this: "xXdSds" becomes: "ddDsXx".

 Currently, the webpage will provide you with the needed genotype that you can use with the python script, but they do not work together, yet.

+Here is the link to the webpage: http://odin.unomaha.edu/~kortneyjohnson/hognose_calc.php